austintackaberry/100-days-of-code/log.md

 **Today's Progress**: cleaned up css, made app responsive, made favicon, fixed hn descriptionText issue

 **Thoughts**: I am pretty much done now.
 Still waiting on a response from stack exchange regrading their blockage of my heroku server. really hoping they will just unblock it, that would make my life a lot easier.

+### Day 215: December 29, 2017

+**Today's Progress**: disabled stack overflow checkbox, posted my 3 web apps to /r/webdev Share your Projects, fixed up and completed Udacity application

+**Thoughts**: looks like im about ready to move on to fixing up codeclub.social.